MicrosoftDocs/entra-docs/docs/identity/saas-apps/pexip-service-mmv-legacy-app.md

 ms.date: 03/25/2024
 ms.author: jeedes
 ---
-# Tutorial: Microsoft Entra integration with Pexip
+# Tutorial: Microsoft Entra integration with Pexip Service (MMV legacy app)

-In this tutorial, you'll learn how to integrate Pexip with Microsoft Entra ID.
-When you integrate Pexip with Microsoft Entra ID, you can:
+In this tutorial, you'll learn how to integrate Pexip Service (MMV legacy app) with Microsoft Entra ID.
+When you integrate Pexip Service (MMV legacy app) with Microsoft Entra ID, you can:

-* Control in Microsoft Entra ID who has access to Pexip.
+* Control in Microsoft Entra ID who has access to Pexip Service (MMV legacy app).
-* Enable your users to be automatically signed-in to Pexip with their Microsoft Entra accounts.
+* Enable your users to be automatically signed-in to Pexip Service (MMV legacy app) with their Microsoft Entra accounts.
 * Manage your accounts in one central location.

 ## Prerequisites